starlinglab/integrity-preprocessor/contrib/sideload_csv2json.md

 }
 ```

+`filenameField`: Define field containing the filename to match for this the row's metadata.

+`filenameSuffix`: If defined, value of this key will be appended to resulting `filenameField` data

 `org`: Name of the org.
 Will be used as a key (format `{org}Metadata`) for metadata in `private` and `extras`.

-`fieldsMap`: Definition for fields that will be replaced in the top `content-metadata` key
+`fieldsMap`: Definition for fields that will be replaced in the `content-metadata` key

 `fieldsMap`.`sourceId`: This is a special key that defined the field to be used for the `sourceId` value.
 Script will create a  `key`,`value` dict for `sourceId` for each item in CSV.

-`fieldsPrivate`: Array of fields that will be placed in `private` instead of `extras`
+`fieldsPrivate`: Array of fields that will be placed in `private` instead of `extras` section

 ## .csv
 Set as the `config_filename` variable